ohexel/ohexel.github.io/_posts/2025-11-26-reading-meehl-appraising-and-amending-theories.md

 _Regularized effect sizes_.
 I wonder what Meehl thought off Cohen's _d_ and similar efforts.
 I didn't google it and I think it could be cool to think through it before doing so.
 Since most of these use some measure of the variability in the sample, I am tempted to say that Meehl would say that they are slightly besides the point.
 But he talks about the error not the effect estimate.
 If we extend his point, I would suspect that he would insist on substantive over statistical significance and the importance to find some appropriate loss function (e.g. an effect of this size translates into real-world effects of this much life expectancy gained for this amount of investment).

 _Type S and M errors_.
-Andrew Gelman and John Carlin [[4]](#4) suggested that when assessing a corpus of studies in light of file drawer problems or replication efforts or when doing ex ante power calculations for a studies, we should not focus on type I and II errors but on type _S_ and _M_ errors. _S_ means we get the size wrong and _M_ means we get the magnitude wrong.
+Andrew Gelman and John Carlin [[4]](#4) suggested that when assessing a corpus of studies in light of file drawer problems or replication efforts or when doing ex ante power calculations for a studies, we should not focus on type I and II errors but on type _S_ and _M_ errors. _S_ means we get the sign wrong and _M_ means we get the magnitude wrong.

 # Bonus: Is It _Ever_ Correct to Use Null-Hypothesis Significance Tests?